This article applies to Contextual Commerce. (Looking for Classic Commerce documentation?)

 A newly-created FastSpring account comes with a Store already created for a faster and easier setup.
 The Store incorporates your products and offers and controls what happens before, during and after the order.
 You can have any number of Stores for your account, but many FastSpring clients find they only need a single Store.
 If you need to add additional Stores, please contact firstname.lastname@example.org for assistance.

-If you are migrating your current Store to the Enterprise Platform, your account will have a new Store added to the dashboard.
+If you are migrating from Classic Commerce to the Contextual Commerce product, your account will have a new Store added to the dashboard.

 When is it a good idea to create a new Store?